Measuring Candidate Experience with a Feedback Survey: The Guide (2018 Update)

 - Advanced: Experience management platforms such as Medallia, Qualtrics, and Survale are designed to collect and analyze feedback.
-They might worth considering if you recruit at a large enough scale.
+They might worth considering if you recruit on a large enough scale.

 … While the survey does add an extra step to our process, candidate feedback could help us strengthen and speed up how we secure great talent, and could even make our jobs easier by pointing out little fixes that need an outside perspective to see …

 How likely are you to refer a friend or colleague to apply for a job at our company?